About FFCP Online Exhibit Publications Staff Newsletter Site Map First Federal Congress Project Home First Federal Congress Project Menu

 First Federal Congress Project

-The project's offices in suite 255 at 2l20 L St. N.W. house copies of all the known primary documentary record of this Congress.
-In addition the Project has an extensive Revolutionary War--Early National period library, particularly modern documentary editions and other primary sources.
-The Project has hosted numerous researchers working on everything from monographs to legal cases to lesson plans.
-The coeditors have taught several institutes for secondary school teachers, participated in many professional conferences, and consulted for media productions.
-They have helped teachers and others to understand the importance of this Congress, which acted as a virtual second sitting of the Federal Convention, addressing issues that the Convention found too potentially divisive to handle such as the jurisdiction and structure of the federal judiciary, the funding of the Revolutionary War debt, and the location of the federal capital.
-The First Congress fleshed out the structure of the federal government provided in the Constitution and provided stability for the new nation.
+The FFC: This seminal Congress acted as a virtual second sitting of the Federal Convention, addressing issues that the Convention found too potentially divisive to handle, such as the jurisdiction and structure of the federal judiciary, the funding of the Revolutionary War debt, and the location of the federal seat of government.
+It fleshed out the structure of the federal government outlined in the Constitution and provided stability for the new nation.

 The National Historical Publications and Records Commission